As providers of corporate language training, we hear comments and questions like these all the time:

 Lack of Fluency Hurts the Bottom Line

-I recently had a meeting with the head of HR for a multinational company that sends Japanese expats to the U.S. to work for two to four years.
-I asked her how much time each employee was losing each each week due to communications breakdowns.
-I expected her to tell me two hours or so.
+We asked her how much time each employee was losing each each week due to communications breakdowns, and expected her to say two hours or so.
 That’s based on what our clients tell us about how much time an employee saves per week after a few months of language training.

-Instead, her answer shocked me: Five hours.
+Instead, her answer was shocking: Five hours.
 Five!
 A lack of language fluency was costing each of their employees more than a half day per week.

 And then there’s the time the employee’s colleagues are losing because of his communication problems.
 It’s likely that $290 per week is multiplied by at least 2.